Jguer/yay/doc/lua.md

     out_of_date     = 0,        -- 0 if current; Unix timestamp if flagged
     first_submitted = 1700000000,
     last_modified   = 1700000001,
-    local_version   = "",       -- non-empty when a different version is installed
+    local_version   = "",       -- installed version, or "" when not installed
   },
 }
 ```